NLSK-Team/.github/README.md

 - String: `str`
 - Pointer: `p`

-We use an underscore (`_`) between words in the variable name, but not between the type abbreviation and the name.
+We use an underscore (`_`) between words in the function name, but not in the variable name.
 Here are some examples:

 ```cpp
 int iAppleCount = 10;